JamilDeveloper1/currency-convert/README.md

 I made a currency convert app using react.js I used context api for state managment and fetch for API.

-If you liked it you can starred it.
+If you liked it you can give me star.
 Thanks